rionkuri22/fit2_pyxelgame/README.md

 > **Final Project for Fundamentals of Information Technology 2 (FIT2)**
 > **Author:** Rion Kurihara (Policy Management, 1st Year)
-> **Engine / Language:** [Pyxel](https://github.com/kitao/pyxel) (Retro Game Engine for Python) | Python 3

 ---

 ## 📌 Project Overview

 **Run Rabbit Run** is a 2D pixel-art arcade survival game developed as the final project for the **Fundamentals of Information Technology 2 (FIT2)** course.
-The primary focus of the class was mastering core Python programming fundamentals—such as Object-Oriented Programming (OOP), mathematical calculations, state management, and event loops—by building interactive retro games with **Pyxel**.
+The primary focus of the class was mastering core Python programming fundamentals such as state management and event loops by building interactive retro games with **Pyxel**.

-In *Run Rabbit Run*, the player controls a quick-witted rabbit attempting to evade chasing foxes across increasingly challenging environments.

 ---